brandonwilde/ai-tools/README.md

 ## Usage

 The tools are generally intended to be called by other scripts.
-Examples are included in the `templates` directory.
+Example applications are included in the `templates` directory.
 To execute a template script, run
 ```bash
 python -m templates.<template_name>
 ```